pegasystems/pega-helm-charts/docs/Deploying-Pega-on-openshift.md

 Pega helps enterprises and agencies quickly build business apps that deliver the outcomes and end-to-end customer experiences that you need.
 Use the procedures in this guide, to install and deploy Pega software onto an OpenShift cluster without much experience in either OpenShift configurations or Pega Platform deployments.

-Create a deployment of Pega Platform on which you can implement a scalable Pega application in a OpenShift cluster.
+Create a deployment of Pega Platform on which you can implement a scalable Pega application in a OpenShift cluster using Red Hat OpenShift Container Platform (Self Managed).
 You can use this deployment for a Pega Platform development environment.
 By completing these procedures, you deploy Pega Platform on a OpenShift cluster with a PostgreSQL database instance.

 ## Deployment process overview